The Future of Real Estate

 I’ll introduce blockchain and bitcoin below in more detail.
 In a nutshell, blockchain is the software platform that’s underneath Bitcoin and other cryptocurrencies.
 While Bitcoin is well known, it’s actually blockchain that has the best potential for all industries.
 For some of us, this change is exciting.
 Change means opportunity.

-I know you’re curious about Bitcoin cryptocurrencies and blockchain, but understanding them technically is really tough.
+I know you’re curious about Bitcoin cryptocurrency and blockchain, but understanding them technically is really tough.
 You don’t need to be an expert, but you may want to know what is driving this coming change.

 Housing Market Reports

 Instead of being threatened by the progress to digital real estate via blockchain and other technology, Realtors, lawyers, investors, builders, property managers and mortgage agents should welcome the opportunity of this new era.